shazz/shazz.github.io/content/pages/home.md

 #### First, welcome!

-You’ve arrived at the virtual doors of a one-of-a-kind museum: The Atari ST Malware Museum.
-Modeled after the Internet Archive’s MS‑DOS Malware Museum built by Mikko Hypponen, Retrovirology brings together the full spectrum of malicious software that once targeted the Atari ST — bootsector viruses, link viruses, trojans, and their counterforces: antiviruses and vaccines — organized into three freely accessible galleries.
+You’ve arrived at the virtual doors of a one-of-a-kind museum: Retrovirology: The Atari ST Malware Museum.

+Modeled after the Internet Archive’s MS‑DOS [Malware Museum](https://archive.org/details/malwaremuseum) built by Mikko Hypponen, Retrovirology brings together the full spectrum of malicious software that once targeted the Atari ST — bootsector viruses, link viruses, trojans, and their counterforces: antiviruses and vaccines — organized into three freely accessible galleries.

 In each gallery you’ll find a dedicated room for every specific malware or anti‑malware entry.
 Each room includes a clear description, curated screenshots, reproducible test notes, and — planned for a later stage — a local sandbox emulation so you can run the software safely and observe its behavior without risk.